Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Application to Kawahara equation

-has even soliton solutions in $\text{sech}^2(x)$.
+It is well know that the classical KdV equation $ u - \lambda_1 u'' + \lambda_3 u^2 = 0 $ has even soliton solutions in $\text{sech}^2(x)$.
 Using these solutions, we can initialize Newton's method and then converge to some approximate solutions of the Kawahara equation.
 That enables us to build a vector of Fourier series $\tilde{U}_0$.
-Then we build the trace operator $\Gamma_4$ (which is a matrix) as defined in \eqref{eq : formula_trace}.
-In particular, we have that
+Then, we need to project $\tilde{U}_0$ into the trace-free functions of order 4.
+In particular, the objects introduced in Section \ref{ssec : finite dimensional trace theorem} possess a restriction to even function.
+Indeed, first notice that the first and third derivatives of a periodic and even function vanish at $x=d$.
+Therefore, we only need to ensure that the function and its second derivative vanish at $x=d.$ Therefore, using the even symmetry, we can define a finite-dimensional trace operator $ \mathcal{T}^N_{4,e} : X^l_e \to \R^2$ as